intuition-dev/INTUITION2/README.md

 # meta

-META is the core project.
+META&reg; is the core project.

 This has:
 - Example Admin/Build/API pages that you can use as a starter for your bespoke meta - in the exMeta folder